 Nicolay graduated from the University of British Columbia (UBC-Okanagan) receiving the Helen Pitt Award in 2000.
 His work has been exhibited nationally and internationally and has been the recipient of several awards, grants, honours and residencies.
-Selected exhibitions and screenings have been included at The Shadbolt Centre for the Arts, Canada (2023); TRAPP Projects, Canada (2022); Mnemosphere Project, Italy (2021); VIVO Media Arts Centre, Canada (2020); StaamUp, Netherlands (2020); MADATAC X Media Art Festival, Spain (2019); Cinémathèque de Grenoble, France (2018); Cinemateca, Colombia (2018); Kimoto Galley, Canada (2018); 17th Media Art WRO Biennale, Poland (2017); Kunst Film Festival #3, Berlin (2017); International Short Film Festival, Belgium (2017); Absolute Space for the Arts, Taiwan (2016) & (2015); 7th Cairo Video Festival, Egypt (2015); National Art Gallery, Thailand (2015); VAEFF, Video Art and Experimental Film Festival, USA (2014); Kimoto Gallery (2016) & (2015) and Initial Gallery, Canada (2014); Art Experience Gallery, Hong Kong (2013); SESIFF The 5th Seoul International Extreme-Short Image and Film Festival, Korea (2013); ANEMIC: Independent Film and New Media Festival, Czech Republic (2012); and the Schmiede Art Festival, Austria (2012); Museum of Medical Humanities, Taiwan (2012); Elliott Louis Gallery, Canada (2012, 2006, 2005); CAMP Talganie Museum, Japan (2011); Esplanade Art Gallery, Canada (2009); ME’D1.ATE Network, USA (2008); Fundacion Octaedro, South America (2007); Eastern Edge Gallery, Canada (2005); Kelowna Art Gallery, Canada (2004), Trinity Square Video, Canada (2001) and the Galerie Verticale, Canada (2000).
+Selected exhibitions and screenings have been included at The Shadbolt Centre for the Arts, Canada (2023); TRAPP Projects, Canada (2022); Mnemosphere Project, Italy (2021); VIVO Media Arts Centre, Canada (2020); StaamUp, Netherlands (2020); MADATAC X Media Art Festival, Spain (2019); Cinémathèque de Grenoble, France (2018); Cinemateca, South America (2018); Kimoto Galley, Canada (2018, 2017, 2016); 17th Media Art WRO Biennale, Poland (2017); Kunst Film Festival #3, Germany (2017); International Short Film Festival, Belgium (2017); Absolute Space for the Arts, Taiwan (2016, 2015); 7th Cairo Video Festival, Egypt (2015); National Art Gallery, Thailand (2015); VAEFF, Video Art and Experimental Film Festival, USA (2014); Initial Gallery, Canada (2014); Art Experience Gallery, Hong Kong (2013); SESIFF The 5th Seoul International Extreme-Short Image and Film Festival, Korea (2013); ANEMIC: Independent Film and New Media Festival, Czech Republic (2012); Schmiede Art Festival, Austria (2012); Museum of Medical Humanities, Taiwan (2012); Elliott Louis Gallery, Canada (2012, 2006, 2005); CAMP Talganie Museum, Japan (2011); Esplanade Art Gallery, Canada (2009); ME’D1.ATE Network, USA (2008); Fundacion Octaedro, South America (2007); Eastern Edge Gallery, Canada (2005); Kelowna Art Gallery, Canada (2004), Trinity Square Video, Canada (2001) and the Galerie Verticale, Canada (2000).